2026/27 Undergraduate Module Catalogue

 Opportunities for Formative Feedback

 Formative feedback will be provided via the weekly seminars.
-Students will be set short assessment-relevant tasks (2x 15 minutes) and will receive hands on staff support and structured peer feedback on the outputs of these.
-Seminar leaders will then provide model answers/responses to these tasks.
+Students will be set short assessment-relevant tasks and will receive hands on staff support and structured peer feedback on the outputs of these.

 Lectures will include practice exam questions to check understanding and there will be a workshop week dedicated to the exam.